What are the main benefits of iThenticate?

 Can editors see my Similarity Report?

 No. iThenticate gives you your own personal account so that you can check for plagiarism privately.
 This means that no one can access it but you.
-If you would like to share your report, you can print it out or download to HTML and email.
+If you would like to share your report, you can download a PDF version to print or email.

 What do iThenticate reports highlight?